stefdworschak/github-training/README.md

 1. Fork the repository

-1. Go to your fork's "Actions" tab and click on the button saying "I understand my workflows, go ahead and enable them".
+1. Go to your fork's `Actions` tab and click on the button saying `I understand my workflows, go ahead and enable them`.
 This will enable the different automated workflows we have created to enable the tutorials.
 The tutorials will not work otherwise.

 1. Create a new Personal Access Token